Danielle definitely looked stressed. She was leading a new project and finding team leadership dynamics confusing and difficult to handle.

 “This team is such a nightmare…I don’t know if I can carry on with this.”

 But what was really going on here?
-As leader or coach, how do you help Danielle make sense of her experience in order to work out how to improve things?
+As a leader or coach, how do you help Danielle make sense of her experience to work out how to improve things?

 Is the cause of the stress something located in Danielle, in the team, in the wider organization, or in some combination of these?